-- 6. To change the WiFi security for the 2.4 GHz or 5 GHz WiFi network, select a Security Options radio button. - None.
+- 6. To change the WiFi security for the 2.4 GHz, 5 GHz-1, or 5GHz-2 WiFi network, select a Security Options radio button. - None.
 An open WiFi network that does not provide any security.
 Any WiFi device can join the WiFi network.
 We recommend that you do not use an open WiFi network. - WPA2-PSK [AES].
 This option is the default setting.
 This type of security enables WiFi devices that support WPA2 to join the router's WiFi network.
 If you did not change the WiFi password, the default password displays.
-The default password is printed on the router label.WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
+The default password is printed on the router label.
+WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
 If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security. - WPA-PSK [TKIP] + WPA2-PSK [AES].
 This type of security enables WiFi devices that support either WPA or WPA2 to join the router's WiFi network.
 However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps. - WPA/WPA2 Enterprise.
 This type of security requires that your WiFi network can access a RADIUS server.
+If you select this type op security, additional fields display so that you can specify the RADIUS server settings. - WPA3-Personal.
+This type of security enables WiFi devices that support WPA3 to join the WiFi network.
+WPA3 is the latest security standard, uses SAE encryption, and is more secure than WPA2.
+If all devices on your network support WPA3, we recommend that you use this type of security. - WPA2-Personal [AES] + WPA3-Personal.
+This type of security enables WiFi devices that support either WPA2 or WPA3 to join the router's WiFi network.
+However, WPA2-Personal [AES], which is the same as WPA2-PSK [AES], is less secure than WPA3-Personal.
+If your network includes devices that support WPA2-Personal [AES] but might not support WPA3, select WPA2-Personal [AES] + WPA3-Personal. - 7.
+Click the Apply button.